Patellofemoral pain syndrome: Medication

-Non-steroidal anti-inflammatory drugs (NSAIDs) are widely used to treat PFPS; however, there is only very limited evidence that they are effective.
-NSAIDs may reduce pain in the short term; overall, however, after three months pain is not improved.
-There is no evidence that one type of NSAID is superior to another in PFPS, and therefore some authors have recommended that the NSAID with fewest side effects and which is cheapest should be used.
+Non-steroidal anti-inflammatory drugs are widely used to treat PFPS; however, there is only very limited evidence that they are effective.
+They may reduce pain in the short term; overall, however, after three months pain is not improved.
+There is no evidence that one type is superior to another in PFPS, and therefore some authors have recommended that the non-steroidal with fewest side effects and which is cheapest should be used.

 Glycosaminoglycan polysulfate (GAGPS) inhibits proteolytic enzymes and increases synthesis and degree of polymerization of hyaluronic acid in synovial fluid.
 There is contradictory evidence that it is effective in PFPS.

 Braces and taping

 There is no difference in pain symptoms between taping and non-taping in individuals with PFPS.
 Although taping alone is not shown to reduce pain, studies show that taping in conjunction with therapeutic exercise can have a significant effect on pain reduction.

 Knee braces are ineffective in treating PFPS.
 The technique of McConnell taping involves pulling the patella medially with tape (medial glide).
 Findings from some studies suggest that there is limited benefit with patella taping or bracing when compared to quadriceps exercises alone.
 There is a lack of evidence to show that knee braces, sleeves, or straps are effective.